 Aristotle emphasizes again and again that “the work of man is achieved only in accordance with practical wisdom as well as with moral virtue.”
 In other words, if practical wisdom is banned, then man would quickly fall into irrationality and contradiction.
 For Aristotle, “it is not possible to be good in the strict sense without practical wisdom, or practically wise without moral virtue.”

-Without practical wisdom, or practical reason, or telos, then everything becomes chaos.
-This telos, in a nutshell, is what kept the West alive for the past millennia.
-But Darwin challenged that telos in the 19th century and unleashed an essentially irrational and wicked ideology onto the universe, which is still intellectually crippling its finest proponents.
+Without practical wisdom, or practical reason, which necessitates telos (final cause or purpose), then everything becomes chaos.
+This practical wisdom, in a nutshell, is what kept the West alive for the past two and half millennia.
+But Darwin challenged all that in the 19th century and unleashed an essentially irrational and wicked ideology onto the universe, which is still intellectually crippling its finest proponents.

-Without telos as a guiding principle, then you’ll eventually end up with strife or “survival of the fittest,” which, by the way, is arguably a tautology.
+Without practical reason and telos as guiding principles, then you’ll eventually end up with strife or “survival of the fittest,” which, by the way, is itself a tautology.
 William Shakespeare seemed to have understood this principle.
 He wrote:

 Telos, which logically leads to “practical wisdom” and inexorably to Logos, is the intellectual patrimony of the West.
 Immanuel Kant picked that theme up and philosophically expanded it to the moral universe.
 Kant convincingly argued that human beings cannot live rationally and consistently without practical reason or morality.
 As he put it in his Foundations of the Metaphysics of Morals: